fhmwg/current-tags/essential-overview.md

 # FHMWG Essential Metadata Recommendation 1 — Technical Summary

-This document is a technical summary of the full normative specification which may be found at <https://github.com/fhmwg/current-tags/blob/master/essential.md>.
-The Album, Event, Image Region and Object has been removed from the FHMWG Recommendation Stage 1.
-Other minor changes have been made to accomodate People and Location using more popular methodology.
+This document is a technical summary of the essential metadata recommendations for family history media which may be found at <https://github.com/fhmwg/current-tags/blob/master/essential.md>.

 ## Purpose